Spacerulerwill/Wallpaper-Engine/README.md

 There are sections to a wallpaper: `metadata` and `shader`.
 The `metadata` section allows you to write metadata about the wallpaper in YAML format.
 Currently the only metadata option is `name` which is a string and is shown on the control section if set.
 The `metadata` section is optional.
-The other section, `shader` is where the glsl source code and is mandatory.
+The other section, `shader` is where the glsl source code goes and is mandatory.
 You get access to a few default uniforms `iResolution`, `iMouse` and `iTime`.
 Any other uniforms you add will appear on the control menu for you to use them.

 # Build Instructions